pagopa/io-react-native-cie/README.md

 ### `NfcError`

-Error that could be emitted during the CIE reading process.
-Containes the error name, an optional message and the number of failed reading attemps (if applicable)
+Error that may be emitted during the CIE reading process.
+Contains the error name, an optional message, and the number of failed reading attempts (if applicable).

 ```typescript
 type NfcError = {